ardyn/zipcode/readme.md

 * Unit test the ZipCodeRepository
 * Unit test the artisan commands
 * Better documentation!
-* Need consistent API.
-ZipCodeEngine returns a model, but retains an array of the columns.
-Can access properties of the array via  method or as a property.
-Pick one!
+* Find should return a StdClass instead of an Eloquent Model